 The options for using strip piecing are endless, but knowing these basic tips like keeping an accurate seam allowance, how to square-up your fabric before you cut strips, etc. will make a huge difference in the accuracy and efficiency of your piecing.

-As I mentioned, I’ll also walk you through all of the cutting, measuring, and strip piece sewing techniques demonstrated on the video above.
-And if you’re ready for some more advanced strip-piecing projects, check out the full Strip-piecing class on the Riley Blake YouTube Channel.
+As I mentioned, in the video below I'll also walk you through all of the cutting, measuring, and strip piece sewing techniques demonstrated in this post.
+And if you're ready for some more advanced strip-piecing projects, check out the full Strip-piecing class on the Riley Blake YouTube Channel.

 This post is sponsored by Baby Lock Sewing Machines.
 I am a proud ambassador for Baby Lock and love sewing and creating with their machines.